abdulwalidal/abdulwalidal/README.md

 # About Me

-Hi, I’m **Abdul Wali Dal** — a Software Engineering undergraduate (Batch ’27) who enjoys building, learning, and solving problems through code.
+Hi, I’m **Abdul Wali Dal** — a Software Engineering undergraduate (Batch ’27) who loves building, learning, and solving problems with code.

-Right now, I’m focusing on **Spring Boot**, while also strengthening my core skills in **Java**.
-Along the way, I’ve picked up skills in **SQL, Linux, Python, C++, and Azure**.
+Right now, I’m diving deep into **Spring Boot** while sharpening my core **Java** skills.
+Along the way, I’ve also explored **SQL, Linux, Python, C++, and Azure**.

-I enjoy building small projects that help me practice and learn how real-world apps are made.
-Development is a journey for me — starting simple, making it work, and improving step by step.
+I enjoy working on meaningful projects that help me grow as a developer and give me a feel for how real-world applications come together.
+For me, development is a journey — starting simple, making things work, and improving step by step.

 ---